-In the following example, the public header file <X11/Xaw/Template.h>, the private header file <X11/Xaw/TemplateP.h> and the source code file <X11/Xaw/ Template.c> will be modified to produce the "WindowWidget" described above.
+In the following example, the public header file < X11/Xaw/Template.h >, the private header file < X11/Xaw/Template.c > will be modified to produce the "WindowWidget" described above.
 In each case, the files have been designed so that a global string replacement of "Template" and "template" with the name of your new widget, using the appropriate case, can be done.